klepp-me/klepp-backend/README.md

 I started using `pomf.cat`, until I automatically uploaded a screenshot of my desktop with personal information in it.
 Since `pomf.cat` has no users, there was no way for me to delete this screenshot without mailing the owners of the site hoping they would listen (they did!).
 At this point, I knew I could never use pomf.cat or untrusted service for this purpose again.
-For videos, I used to `streamable.com`.
+For videos, I used `streamable.com`.
 The size limit is better, but 13 dollar per month (per user) for permanent storage of short clips seemed a bit steep.

 My friends and I share these clips among us.
 Sometimes we sit on teamspeak, drink beer and watch back old clips.
 With the new frontend